 - General Long-Term Savings

-It is not advised to use a savings account for those reasons since investing your money will earn you far better returns.
+It is not advised to use a savings account for those reasons since investing your money in the stock market or real estate will earn you far better returns.

 But if you are going to use a savings account, you should do it right: